Pilot (Fringe): Production

 While the pilot was set in and around Boston, production was set in Toronto, Ontario, Canada.
 The episode cost $10 million to produce, making it one of the most expensive pilots in television history.
 Following the pilot's filming, production for the series moved to New York.
 The producers were forced to hire a new cow for the remainder of the season because they were not allowed to transport the original cow from Canada to New York.
 Production team members noted that they were prepared to paint new cows if viewers noted the differences in spots.

 Three months prior to its broadcast, an incomplete version of the pilot was released through BitTorrent clients, fueling speculation that it was leaked deliberately to increase interest in the program.
 Executive producer Burk denied the claims, saying that "we hate putting anything out there until it's done, and that's really the reason why you guys didn't get any advance copies."
 Abrams said that while the production crew "freaked out" about the leak, he was pleased that the "response has been much more positive than not, especially for something that wasn't completed yet."
 The broadcast version of the pilot had new scenes added while other scenes were removed; Abrams also said that there was "tightening and moving some moments here and there", and the ending was entirely different.
-Burk also stated that the composer, Michael Giacchino, had not finished his score at the time of the leak, and the most of the featured music was temp music.
+Burk also stated that the composer, Michael Giacchino, had not finished his score at the time of the leak, and most of the featured music was temp music.
 A variation of a piece of Giacchino's music called "Hollywood and Vines" used in the pilot was originally featured on Lost, as it was created for that show, also created by Abrams.